scvolabs/scvolabs-website/_posts/2015-06-26-playing-catch-up.md

 image:
 ---

-At the moment the SCVO labs team is small but we have big ambitions.
-A participation revolution.
+At the moment the SCVO labs team is small but we have big ambitions: a participation revolution.

 ### In a nutshell